 Licensed peer-to-peer lending service providers – agreed upon procedures report on net tangible assets calculation – time frame for providing report

-All licensed peer-to-peer lending service providers that are eligible and rely on section 5 of the COVID-19 Financial Reporting Exemption.
 Standard conditions of the peer-to-peer lending service licence requires the licensee to engage a qualified auditor to perform agreed upon procedures, and provide the FMA with a copy of the AUP Report.
-Under clause 7(3)(b) of the standard conditions, the AUP Report must be sent to the FMA in accordance with the Prescribed Timeframe.
+Under clause 7(3)(b) of the standard conditions, the AUP Report must be sent to the FMA in accordance with the Prescribed Timeframe. |

 No action will be taken by the FMA in respect of non-compliance with the time frame in clause 7(3)(b)(ii) of the standard conditions for peer-to-peer lending service licence, if the licensee is eligible and relies on section 5 of the COVID-19 Financial Reporting Exemption, and provides a copy of the AUP Report to the FMA (including a copy of the licensee’s NTA calculation as at its balance date, and accompanied by a written notice stating that it is relying on the no action), by the earlier of: